Energy function approximations for differential algebraic polynomial systems of Stokes-type: Numerical Results

 \subsubsection{Case 1}

-For the first case study, we will use the resulting system described above with $n_1=16$ $\alpha=0.1$, $\beta=3$, $\eta=30$.
+For the first case study, we will use the resulting system described above with $n_1=16$, $\alpha=0.1$, $\beta=3$, $\eta=0.1$.
 For these parameter values, $A_{11}$ has two unstable eigenvalues.
 This system is converted to an s-free DAE using the procedure described above.
-A random initial condition ${\tilde{x}_d}$ in $[-0.5,0.5]^{15}$ given by:
+We compute $u_\degd^*$ for $\degd=1,2$ and $3$ and use a random initial condition ${x^0_d}$ in $[-0.3,0.3]^{15}$ given by

-(using the script: {\tt rng(2); rand(n1-n2,1)-1/2*ones(n1-n2,1);}).
+(using the script {\tt rng(2); 0.3*2*(rand(n1-n2,1)-1/2*ones(n1-n2,1);})).
 Note that this initial condition is not in the domain of attraction of the controlled system with linear state feedback.
-However, both quadratic and cubic feedback laws stabilize the system from this initial $\tilde{x}_d$.
-We also compare the predicted cost with different degrees of the energy function approximation with the actual integrated cost (integrating (\ref{eq:Ex2_0bj}) over the time interval $(0,20)$).
-Table \ref{tab:case3} shows a significant improvement in both controlled cost as well as agreement between actual and predicted values when using cubic feedback over quadratic feedback for this example.
+However, both quadratic and cubic feedback laws stabilize the system from this initial condition $x^0_d$. { We also compare the integral form of the value function (\ref{eq:Opt1}) approximated with an upper limit of $T=100$ and $u^*_\degd$ instead of $\infty$ and $u^*$, with its degree $\degd+1$ polynomial approximation (\ref{eq:energy_p+1}) evaluated at $x_d^0$}.
+Table \ref{tab:case3} shows a significant improvement in both control cost (integral form) as well as agreement between actual and predicted values (integral form and value function at $x_d^0$) when using cubic feedback over quadratic feedback for this example.